oussama95boussaid/Behavioral-Cloning-Project/README.md

 <img src ="img/projectStructure.png" >

-# Objective of the project
+# Objective Of The Project

 - Use the simulator to collect data of good driving behavior
 - Design, train and validate a model that predicts a steering angle from image data